message/iata/DE.md

-Published 04.07.2021
+Published 06.07.2021
 1. Passengers are not allowed to enter.
 1.1.
 This does not apply to:
 - nationals and residents of Germany;
 - passengers arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland;
+- effective 7 July 2021, passengers arriving from Portugal;
 1.2.
-This does not apply to the following passengers if arriving from a country other than Botswana, Brazil, Eswatini, India, Lesotho, Malawi, Mozambique, Namibia, Nepal, Portugal, Russian Fed., South Africa, United Kingdom, Uruguay, Zambia or Zimbabwe:
+This does not apply to the following passengers if arriving from a country other than Botswana, Brazil, Eswatini, India (until 6 July 2021), Lesotho, Malawi, Mozambique, Namibia, Nepal (until 6 July 2021), Portugal (until 6 July 2021), Russian Fed. (until 6 July 2021), South Africa, United Kingdom (until 6 July 2021), Uruguay, Zambia or Zimbabwe:
 - nationals of Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) and EEA Member States;
 - immediate family members of nationals of EEA Member States and Switzerland.
 They must present proof of their family relationship;
 - immediate family members of residents of Germany.
 They must present proof of their family relationship;